-What grieves me in our brother&#8217;s pamphlet is that, while disputing about words, he could remain silent as to the most solemn testimony God has given us on the state of things in which we are, and that he has sought to weaken the importance of the warnings which flow therefrom for the church.
+What grieves me in our brother's pamphlet is that, while disputing about words, he could remain silent as to the most solemn testimony God has given us on the state of things in which we are, and that he has sought to weaken the importance of the warnings which flow therefrom for the church.
 If the Lord be near, as Mr. Rochat tells us, and as I believe He is, is it not true that He comes to judge, because the present state of things demands and requires judgment?
 Is it then that the Lord comes to judge and to reap, before the tares and the wheat are ripe?
-And if Christendom is in a state which provokes this, judgment, or if it is hastening to become such, is it the time for saying, that there are other things of greater importance?
+And if Christendom is in a state which provokes this judgment, or if it is hastening to become such, is it the time for saying, that there are other things of greater importance?
 Is it right, while admitting with difficulty that it is another dispensation, to pass over the universal judgment of the living and the harvest of God, without saying a word on the subject, and even with the assertion, that what is to follow will be a continuation of the dispensation of grace?

 One remark more.
 There will be, then, a general falling away, an apostasy.
-But the evil which characterises the last days had already begun in the days of the apostles; the mystery of lawlessness was already working; and it was already sufficiently developed before their death to enable one of them to inform us that many antichrists had already come, so that they knew that it was the last hour, 1 @John 2: 18.
+But the evil which characterises the last days had already begun in the days of the apostles; the mystery of lawlessness was already working; and it was already sufficiency developed before their death to enable one of them to inform us that many antichrists had already come, so that they knew that it was the last hour, @1 John 2: 18.
 One may cry up the continuation of the churches; and yet there was evil enough in the days of the apostle John to point to the last hour as having already come.
 I beg leave to notice here that those

 {246}